jundalisay/superb/content/en/research/socrates/timaeus/chapter-05b.md

 From these, when still more compressed, comes flowing water, and from water comes earth and stones once more.

 Thus:
-- generation is transmitted from one to the other in a circle.
+- generation is transmitted from one to the other in a circle*
 - the several elements never present themselves in the same form.

+> *Superphysics note: In Hinduism, this is called Brahmacakra

 <!-- how can any one have the assurance to assert positively that any of them, whatever it may be, is one thing rather than another?  -->